 The better you pick up your readers emotionally, the more likely the decision will be for you.

 How to optimize landing pages for conversion?

 The theory is clear.
 Emotional speech = more trust = more conversions.

-But how do you put the principle of customer-centered landing page optimization into practice now?
+But how do you put the principle of customer-centred landing page optimization into practice now?

-In the first phase, it is about developing a good plan and strategy that will make your post-click experience a dream trip for the customer.
+The first phase is about developing a good plan and strategy that will make your post-click experience a dream trip for the customer.